AARP Eye Center

 “A lot of these crafts are dying on a certain level,” she says.
 “So if we can get young people to actually take up the torch, it just gives hope that these arts will continue.”Whether you do needlecraft, make model cars or collect stamps, it’s tempting to want your grandchildren to love it, too.
 And these kinds of hobbies teach skills like problem-solving, research and breaking a task into small steps.
 But tread carefully when trying to engage a young audience, Green and other craft and collecting experts say.

 AARP Membership — $12 for your first year when you sign up for Automatic Renewal

 Get instant access to members-only products and hundreds of discounts, a free second membership, and a subscription to AARP The Magazine.

 “I want to share my passions with the kids.
 However, my passions are not their passions,” says James Wright, a woodworker from Rockford, Illinois, who teaches woodworking using hand tools on his YouTube channel.
-His videos often feature his children, ages 9, 10 and 11.
-“If I try to push my passions on them, it is a turnoff and they don’t want to be a part of it.
+His videos often feature his three young and preteen children.
+“If I try to push my passions on them, it is a turnoff, and they don’t want to be a part of it.
 And so my goal is finding the things that intrigue them.”

 How can you engage a grandchild with a hobby near and dear to your heart?
 First, consider that time spent together might be the best lesson of all.
 And be open to learning something from them.
 Then try these 10 tips.